gi-no/blog_mean_stack/article2.md

 #### On servser-side DB model, add starred user to message schema

 Store starred users to messages.
-On MongoDB, you can store array as a part of a document.
+On MongoDB, you can store an array as a part of a document.
 So, we'll store starred users as a part of a message.
-On message schema, add "stars" field with array type to store the list of user ObjectIDs.
+On the message schema, add "stars" field with array type to store the list of user ObjectIDs.

 server/api/thing/thing.model.js: